EdinburghUniversityTheatreCompany/Constitution/BrandingGuidelines.md

 ## Credits

 The logo was designed in 2020 by Alexander Mohan Morzeria-Davis, and finalised in 2021.
 It was approved by the company on the 22nd of September 2021 at a general meeting, in a motion proposed by him and Lewis Forman (the marketing manager).

+### Licensing

+The logo remains the copyright of the author, however a broad licence is granted to:

+* Any member of the EUTC
+* Any other person or organisation granted permission by any member of the EUTC

+to use[^1], with attribution (except where this would cause an undue burden[^2]), without modification, the logo(s) for any purpose reasonably associated with Bedlam Theatre and/or the EUTC and/or any of its successor organisations.

+Any use outside of this licence can be granted by the author at legal@alexandermohan.com.

+[^1]: Either on its own, or in a derivative work as long as it is promotional material for the EUTC or any other related/successor organisation, or to identify the work as pertaining to the EUTC/Bedlam Theatre.

+[^2]: An undue burden (in this context) is where it would impact the artistic value of what you're producing, or there is no easy space to leave the attribution.
+Therefore, this means attribution is generally only required in the credits, description of a video, or the footer of a web page.